tungtose/sickle_ui/README.md

 > the overall display of the `Node`, such as `BackgroundColor`, `BorderColor`, etc.

 > [!WARNING]
 > Theming may override styles applied this way.
-Read further down on how theming works.
+Read [Theming](#theming) further down on how theming works.

 ### Noteworthy contexts